amit08255/javascript-pubsub/README.md

 All API functions exists inside pubsub object such as - `pubsub.subscribe`.

-### subscribe(eventName, callback)
+### subscribe(eventName, callback, key)

 Allows subscribing to the event and executing the callback when an event is published.
+Key is used to prevent same subscriber from registering twice.
+By default the key is `index` when subscriber with same key is passed, the previous subscriber is replaced with new one.

 #### eventName